 Samsung SSD Recovery

 Samsung is the largest SSD manufacturer in the world, and their drives use five generations of proprietary controllers.
-Each controller handles firmware, wear leveling, and error correction differently, which means the recovery approach changes with each generation.
+Each controller handles firmware, wear leveling, and error correction differently, which means the SSD recovery approach changes with each generation.

 The most common Samsung SSD failures we see are firmware corruption after power loss, failed Samsung Magician updates that leave the drive uninitialized, and NAND degradation causing growing bad block counts.
 The 980 PRO Elpis controller has a documented firmware defect (build 3B2QGXA7) that forces drives into permanent read-only mode.